-Casa Grande, Arizona is the largest city located in Pinal County with a population of 55,477 people.
+Casa Grande, Arizona is the largest city located in Pinal County with a population of over 60,000 people.
 The city has a hot desert climate with temperatures that reach as high as 122 degrees Fahrenheit in the summer.
-Residents of Casa Grande enjoy a lower than average cost of living with an index of 89.
+Residents of Casa Grande enjoy a lower-than-average cost of living with an index of 89.

-Since the city is located between Phoenix and Tucson, there are many people who live in Casa Grande that commute to these cities to work.
+Since the city is located between Phoenix and Tucson, many people live in Casa Grande who commute to these cities to work.
 As a result, the area is continuing to grow as many new businesses, restaurants, and stores are opening in the city.
 For those who do work in Casa Grande, the top employers include the Casa Grande Elementary School District, Banner Casa Grande Medical Center, and Walmart Distribution Center.

-Other challenges residents of Casa Grande face include a low graduation rate, a high uninsured rate, and mental illness.
-For those aged over 25 years old, only 83.9 percent of adults have graduated high school and 16.6 percent have a bachelor’s degree or higher.
-Not graduating from high school greatly affects an individuals’ employment opportunities and can even negatively impact their physical and mental health.
-Additionally, 11.5 percent of the population under the age of 65 claim they have a disability of some sort, but 13.2 percent of residents are not insured.
+Challenges residents of Casa Grande face include a low graduation rate, a high uninsured rate, and mental illness.
+For those aged over 25 years old, only 83.9% of adults have graduated high school and 16.6% have a bachelor’s degree or higher.
+Not graduating from high school greatly affects an individual’s employment opportunities and can even negatively impact their physical and mental health.
+Additionally, 11.5% of the population under the age of 65 claim they have a disability of some sort, but 13.2% of residents are not insured.
 Those who struggle with mental illness or other disabilities who are not insured will struggle to get the treatment they need.

 Mental Health Statistics in Casa Grande, Arizona

-In the state of Arizona, approximately 17.52 percent of the population, or 902,000 individuals, are struggling with some sort of mental illness.
+In the state of Arizona, approximately 17.52% of the population, or 902,000 individuals, are struggling with some sort of mental illness.
 In addition, at least 64,000 youths in the state have had at least one major depressive episode.
 One growing issue in Pinal County specifically is the increasing suicide rate.
-According to the most recent data released by the CDC, the suicide rate in Pinal is 16.19 per 100,000 people, which is higher than the national rate of 13.37 suicides per 100,000 people.
-Additionally, the state as a whole saw a 17 percent increase in the suicide rate between the years 1999 and 2016.
+According to the most recent data released by the CDC, the suicide rate in Pinal is 16.44 per 100,000 people, which is higher than the national rate of 13.37 suicides per 100,000 people.
+Additionally, the state as a whole saw a 17% increase in the suicide rate between the years 1999 and 2016.

 Although mental health continues to be a concern in Arizona, many individuals with mental illnesses are not receiving the treatment they need.
-In fact, 62.6 percent of adults with a mental illness living in Arizona reported that they did not receive any treatment for their disorders.
-24.14 percent of individuals living with a disability claimed they did not receive treatment due to costs.
+62.6% of adults with a mental illness living in Arizona reported that they did not receive any treatment for their disorders.
+24.14% of individuals living with a disability claimed they did not receive treatment due to costs.
 Additionally, access to mental health care is an issue in Arizona since there are 820 people per mental health provider in the state.

 Divorce Rates in Casa Grande, Arizona

-In Casa Grande, the overall marriage rate is at 46.2 percent and approximately 13.7 percent of the population is currently divorced.
-The divorce rate is higher among females than males with 15.5 percent of females being divorced.
+In Casa Grande, the overall marriage rate is 46.2%, and approximately 13.7% of the population is currently divorced.
+The divorce rate is higher among females than males with 15.5% of females being divorced.
 Dealing with divorce can be very difficult for one to deal with and can even lead to depression or other mental health disorders.
 It is a good idea to meet with a counselor after a divorce to help with the process.
 Additionally, married couples who wish to avoid divorce but are struggling in their relationship can meet with a marriage counselor.